statox/statox.github.io/src/posts/others/comments.md

  - Create a dedicated repo [blog-comments](https://github.com/statox/blog-comments/issues) which will contain the issues used to host comments;
  - Have the CI run the script each time a new article is published;
  - Give the script the ability to create new issues in the blog-comments repo;
  - Give each post a unique number representing the issue ID on Github.
-[Eleventy](https://www.11ty.dev/docs/data-cascade/) as a simple way to do that;
+[Eleventy](https://www.11ty.dev/docs/data-cascade/) provides a simple way to do that;
  - Make the script parsing all the published posts, listing the posts without an associated issue and creating the issues;
  - Change the posts source code to inject the comments.